unm-campus-histories/spaces/docs/essays/mckinnon-center.md

-{% include figure.html class="img-left" width="32%" caption="Demolition of the West ASM building" src="images/mcm-construction-1.jpg" %} {% include figure.html class="img-right" width="32%" caption="Removal of interior materials to be separated and recycled" src="images/mcm-construction-4.jpg" %}
+{% include figure.html class="img-left" width="32%" caption="The demolition of the West ASM building.
+The East ASM building was not included in the demolition but was definitely affected." src="images/mcm-construction-1.jpg" %} {% include figure.html class="img-right" width="32%" caption="Removal of interior materials to be separated and recycled" src="images/mcm-construction-4.jpg" %}
-{% include figure.html class="img-center" width="32%" caption="Early morning construction while campus is empty" src="images/mcm-construction-2.jpg" %}
+{% include figure.html class="img-center" width="32%" caption="Early morning construction while campus is empty.
+Crews worked long days to finish the construction in a timely manner in order to limit campus inaccessbibility as much as possible." src="images/mcm-construction-2.jpg" %}

 # Side Effects